El Triunfo Canton

 El Triunfo Canton is a canton of Ecuador, located in the Guayas Province.
 Its capital is the town of El Triunfo.
 Its population at the 2001 census was 34,117.

+The Canton was created in 1983, but some of it is disputed with La Troncal Canton in Ca%C3%B1ar Province.

 Demographics

 Ethnic groups as of the Ecuadorian census of 2010: